 Interview by Adi Berardini

-As she describes, Munea Wadud is a “self-taught, multi-disciplinary artist with years of experience in acrylic painting, watercolors, and many other traditional forms of visual arts.”
+As xe describe, Munea Wadud is a “self-taught, multi-disciplinary artist with years of experience in acrylic painting, watercolors, and many other traditional forms of visual arts.”
 Recently, they have also been exploring digital drawing as a form of expression.
-Passionate about social change, Wadud creates art that is first and foremost inclusive and feminist, and her “identity and being a queer, non-binary person of colour” informs her work.
+Passionate about social change, Wadud creates art that is first and foremost inclusive and feminist, and their “identity and being a queer, non-binary person of colour” informs their work.
 Wadud’s art also has a strong focus on body positivity, creating representations showing that queer and trans bodies of all sizes are beautiful.
 Munea describes more about their art practice in the following interview.

 Your art is influenced and inspired by culture, for example, the animation you created of a woman going out after Iftar.
 Your lo-fi city animations also convey the loneliness of the city, which is only highlighted by the pandemic and lockdowns.
 Can you speak more about how your art and cultural identity intersect in your practice?

 I feel like because I grew up in Canada, I felt really ashamed of my culture and my traditions.
 I know a lot of other South Asian kids in North America who felt similarly and there was a lot of internalized racism there.
 You get made fun of a lot for how your food smells and how you dress.
 Art has helped me heal from that—it’s helped me fall back in love with that part of myself that I was denied for a long time.
 I do this by trying to include Bengali text in my works, drawing more traditional clothing, parts of my culture I think are fun and joyous, like going out after iftar, wearing really vibrant and colourful sarees.
 I’d like to continue rediscovering my culture through my art.